top of page

 Air-inflated sleeping pads are the best choice for an ultralight pad.
 The best ones, like the Sea to Summit XT Insulated Pad, can be extremely comfortable even while weighing just over 1 pound.

-a man sports an ultralight backpack as he traverses through the tundra on his way to a gargantuan mountain peak in the distance
+a man sports an ultralight backpack as he traverses through the tundra on his way to a gargantuan mountain peak in the distance (Item 3 in our Ultralight backpacking checklist)

-Ultralight Backpacks
+1. Ultralight Backpacks

-After upgrading your tent and sleep system, the next big ticket item is your backpack itself.
+After upgrading your tent and sleep system, the next big-ticket item is your backpack itself.
 Plan for it to be the last of your Big Three purchases.
 Knowing the volume of your tent, sleeping bag, and sleeping pad in advance will allow you to pick a backpack of the appropriate size and design.

 For most three-season trips, from a simple two-night getaway to a Pacific Crest Trail thruhike, a 50-60 liter pack is the sweet spot, offering a good balance between capability and weight.